narcissistic red flags: warning signs highlighted

 3. Manipulative and Controlling Behavior

-Narcissists are often skilled manipulators, using various tactics to control and influence those around them.
+Narcissistic people are often skilled manipulators, using various tactics to control and influence those around them.

-They may use charm and flattery to initially win over others, this is evident during the love bombing stage of a new relationship that appears to be the perfect match.
+They may use charm and flattery to initially win over others; this is evident during the love bombing stage of a new relationship that appears to be the perfect match.

 During this whirlwind romance, the narcissist’s charm leaves you believing in true love.
-But sadly they reveal their true intentions later on in the relationship.
+But sadly, they reveal their true intentions later on in the relationship.

 The manipulation tactics of the narcissist can include guilt-tripping, playing the victim, or using threats and ultimatums to exert control in a relationship.